A degree 4 sum-of-squares lower bound for the clique number of the Paley graph: Introduction

-In contrast to this state-of-the-art bound, $\omega(G_p)$ is believed to actually scale at most polylogarithmically with $p$; see the discussion in \cite{BMR-2013-SquaresDifferenceSets}.
 Moreover, these graphs are believed to be good constructions for lower bounds on the diagonal Ramsey numbers $R(k,k)$.
 For example, the Paley graph of order~$17$ is the unique largest graph that contains neither a clique of size $4$ nor an independent set of size $4$, which shows that $R(4,4) = 18$ \cite{EPS-1981-CompleteSubgraphsPaley}.
 The current best known bound $R(6,6) \ge 102$ is established by the Paley graph of order $101$, which contains neither a clique of size $6$ nor an independent set of size $6$ \cite{Radziszowski-2011-SmallRamseyNumbers}.

 Because of this application among others, it is a long-standing open problem in additive combinatorics and number theory to improve the upper bound for clique numbers of Paley graphs of prime orders, and in particular to break the ``$\sqrt{p}$ barrier'' and prove an upper bound scaling as $p^{1/2 - \epsilon}$ for some $\epsilon > 0$.\footnote{For instance, this is mentioned as ``probably a very hard problem'' in the problem list \cite{CL-2007-OpenProblemsAdditiveCombinatorics}.} Some recent work has begun to explore whether convex relaxations of the clique number can lead to such improvements.
-For instance, \cite{GLV-2009-BlockDiagonalSDPPaleyClique,KM-2018-PaleyExperiments} explored using a hierarchy of SDPs producing bounds between that of the Lov\'{a}sz-Schrijver hierarchy and the SOS hierarchy for this purpose, and \cite{MMP-2019-LPCliquesPaley} empirically found that a modification of the Lov\'{a}sz $\vartheta$ function SDP can recover and sometimes slightly improve on the best-known upper bound \eqref{eq:hp-bound}.
+For instance, \cite{GLV-2009-BlockDiagonalSDPPaleyClique,KM-2023-SDPCliquePaley} explored using a hierarchy of SDPs producing bounds between that of the Lov\'{a}sz-Schrijver hierarchy and the SOS hierarchy for this purpose, and \cite{MMP-2019-LPCliquesPaley} empirically found that a modification of the Lov\'{a}sz $\vartheta$ function SDP can recover and sometimes slightly improve on the best-known upper bound \eqref{eq:hp-bound}.